status-im/specs/docs/stable/2-account.md

 `fe70102261c55675e55ff25edb50b345cfb3a3f35f60712d251cbaaab97bd50054c6ebc`

-This specification RECOMMENDs that for compression purposes the consuming service of the node uses a compact encoding type, such as base64 or base58 to allow for as short representations of the key as possible.
+This specification RECOMMENDs that for serialization purposes the consuming service of the node uses a compact encoding type, such as base64 or base58 to allow for as short representations of the key as possible.

 ### Public Key Types

-When implementing the pk de/compression functionality, The node MUST support the [multiformats/multicodec](https://github.com/multiformats/multicodec) key type identifiers for the following public key type.
+When implementing the pk de/serialization functionality, The node MUST support the [multiformats/multicodec](https://github.com/multiformats/multicodec) key type identifiers for the following public key type.

 | Name               | Tag | Code   | Description                          |
 | ------------------ | --- | ------ | ------------------------------------ |